mullvad/mullvadvpn-app/BuildInstructions.md

     ```

 1. Copy the OpenVPN binaries, and our plugin for it, to the directory we will
-    use as resource directory.
+    use as a resource directory.
 If you want to use any other directory, you would need to copy
     even more files.
     ```bash
     cp dist-assets/binaries/<platform>/openvpn[.exe] dist-assets/